scalafx/scalafx/README-SBT.txt

     % sbt clean compile package make-pom package-src

-This should build the entire code base.
+This should build the entire code base; run the tests; package up the JAR files, source and binary files; and generate a Maven POM.

 4. Using SBT Interatively